 Tip: Cutting into Wedges

-Serve spread with Butter with Canola Oil.
+Serve scones with Butter with Canola Oil.
 Store any leftover scones lightly covered at room temperature.